Nicodemo Scarfo: Early life

-Criminal years
+Criminal career

-In 1954, Scarfo was proposed for membership into the Philadelphia crime family, and was inducted by then-boss Joseph Ida at a ceremony held in New Jersey alongside two of his uncles, who were also inducted as full-fledged soldiers.
-Scarfo was reportedly arrogant and stubborn, having declined to marry the daughter of consigliere Joe Rugnetta, leaving him embarrassed and disrespected, briefly causing friction within the family.
-In 1963, Scarfo pleaded guilty to manslaughter for fatally stabbing a longshoreman, and spent about six months in prison.
-After his release, he was sent to Atlantic City, New Jersey by Angelo Bruno to oversee the operations there.
-Scarfo served almost two years in prison from 1971 to 1973 for refusing to testify to the New Jersey State Commission of Investigation.
-He served time with boss Angelo Bruno and Genovese crime family members Gerardo Catena and Louis Manna, the latter of whom he formed a close relationship with.
+In 1954, Scarfo was proposed for membership into the Philadelphia family and was inducted by then-boss Joseph Ida at a ceremony held in New Jersey, alongside two of his uncles.
+Scarfo was reportedly arrogant and stubborn, having declined to marry the daughter of consigliere Joe Rugnetta, which left Rugnetta feeling disrespected and briefly caused friction within the family.
+In 1963, Scarfo pleaded guilty to manslaughter for fatally stabbing a longshoreman and spent six months in prison.
+After his release, he was sent by then-boss Angelo Bruno to oversee the family's operations in Atlantic City.
+Between 1971 and 1973, Scarfo served almost two years in prison for refusing to testify before the New Jersey State Commission of Investigation.
+He served time with Bruno and Genovese family members Gerardo Catena and Louis Manna, the latter of whom he formed a close relationship with.

-In 1976, Atlantic City legalized gambling, and Scarfo prioritized gambling as his main source of income.
-At the time he was dispatched to Atlantic City, it was considered a backwater.
-However, its rise as a gambling mecca made Scarfo a powerhouse.
+In 1976, New Jersey voters approved a referendum which legalized gambling, but only within the confines of Atlantic City.
+Scarfo's cement contracting company, Scarf, Inc., which was shared with his nephew, received business as developers built new casinos in the city; Scarfo would intimidate businesses into buying from his company.

-His cement contracting company "Scarf, Inc", which was shared with his nephew, received business as developers built new casinos in Atlantic City; Scarfo would intimidate businesses into buying from his company.
-In 1978, Scarfo and his associate, Nicholas "Nick the Blade" Virgilio, shot and murdered judge Edwin Helfant for refusing to cooperate with them and help Virgilio receive a lighter sentence on murder charges he was facing in exchange for $12,500.
-Scarfo acted as the getaway driver.
-Meanwhile, Virgilio fired numerous rounds into the judge as he dined with his wife in a restaurant.
-He made it a public execution and made him an example to anyone that wasn't willing to give him what he wanted.
-In 1979, criminal associate and contractor Vincent Falcone was shot twice and killed by Scarfo's nephew Phil Leonetti on Scarfo's orders after making negative remarks about the company and Scarfo.
+In 1978, Scarfo and his associate, Nicholas "Nick the Blade" Virgilio, shot and murdered Judge Edwin Helfant for refusing a $12,500 bribe to give Virgilio a lighter sentence on murder charges.
+Virgilio fired numerous rounds into the judge as he dined with his wife in a restaurant; Scarfo, who acted as the getaway driver, wanted Helfant's public murder to serve as a warning to anyone who wasn't willing to give him what he wanted.
+In 1979, criminal associate and contractor Vincent Falcone was shot and killed by Scarfo's nephew, Phil Leonetti, after making negative remarks about Scarfo and his cement company.